What The Heck Does Ali Baba & The 40 Thieves Have To Do With “Gated Content”?

 Gated content is generally not accessible by search engines, so it means it does nothing to help your website rank organically in search engines, which in turn means it won’t help generate more traffic.

 If your strategy includes reaching as far and wide as possible for exposure to your brand then it makes sense to leave your content freely available.
-Gating limits its shareability and is also less likely to be linked to from other sites, which means losing out on potential SEO value.
+Gating limits its shareability and is also less likely to be linked to other sites, which means losing out on potential SEO value.

 If you haven’t clearly defined who your ideal customer is (Buyer Persona) then it will be incredibly difficult to create content that delivers enough engagement value that your visitors will want to submit a form to access it.